bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Michael: 00:22:00

 Hey, I'm Michael.
 By the way, nice to meet you.
 So it sounds like it's similar in principle to BOLT 12 for Lightning, right?
-So it's, I mean, it's the same kind of routing number or unique identifier that in the background then generates kind of all the magic happens in the background.
+It's the same kind of routing number or unique identifier that in the background then generates kind of all the magic happens in the background.
 So that's really cool.

 Josie Baker: 00:22:32